-Inspired by the classic British comfort food dish Cauliflower Cheese, this Cauliflower Gratin Recipe with Buttery Ritz Topping features cauliflower in a rich, creamy savory cheese sauce with a buttery crunch.
+Inspired by the classic British comfort food dish Cauliflower Cheese, this Cauliflower Gratin recipe features cauliflower in a rich, creamy savory cheese sauce with a buttery crunchy Ritz cracker topping.

 I’ve had two encounters with Cauliflower Cheese.